Chic Stone: Silver-Age Stone

 Just before 1964 I was pounding the pavement, going from one publisher to another, picking up jobs at random.
 At the time I was penciling Batman, and inking Superman covers for [editor] Mort Weisinger at DC.
 I happened to walk into the Marvel offices at the time [editor-in-chief] Stan Lee was editing a Kirby pencil job.
 Looking over his shoulder I was totally awestruck by the magnificent penciling.
 Stan looked at me and asked, 'Chic, would you like to ink this?'
 My knees turned to Jell-o; all I could murmur was, 'You're kidding?' ...
 [After I turned in the assignment,] Stan was exceedingly pleased with my rendition of Jack's work, and from that time on I would finish one job to have another waiting.
 There were times I'd be working on three stories at once; working 12 to 16 hours a day was not unusual.
 The page rate for inking was not that great, but being able to work on Jack's pencils was a substantial bonus.

 Cartoonist Fred Hembeck, describing Stone as "my favorite Kirby inker", said that "beyond the bold and expressive line Stone's varied brushwork brought to Jack's power-packed pencils, the sheer fact that, by year's end, he was inking the King on Fantastic Four, Avengers, X-Men, and the Thor and Captain America features in their respective home titles gave the entire line a warm and homey sense of visual cohesiveness that it's never quite managed to achieve since."

 Later in the decade, Stone returned to freelancing for DC Comics, penciling an occasional Batman story — including the lead tale in the anniversary-issue Batman #200 (March 1968).
 He additionally pencilled numerous stories for Tower Comics' T.H.U.N.D.E.R.
 Agents, Dynamo and NoMAN.

 Other work around this time includes a run of the character Nemesis in ACG's Forbidden Worlds and Unknown Worlds; Dell Comics' Flying Saucers, and a Garrison's Gorillas TV tie-in comic; and early-1970s work for Skywald Publications' black-and-white horror magazines Psycho and Nightmare.
 Stone's art for an AMT model car-kit ad ("Grandpa Munster 'Digs' The Drag-U-La!") appeared in DC's Superman's Girl Friend, Lois Lane #64 (April 1966), and elsewhere.
+After Jack Kirby left DC, Stone replaced him as penciller on the Kobra and Kamandi, The Last Boy on Earth books for DC, pencilling an issue of Kobra and three issues of Kamandi until he "found the press of outside commitments too great."